tugrul512bit/Cekirdekler/README.md

 In total, Cekirdekler.dll and KutuphaneCL.dll and using .Net 3.5 should be enough.

+Usage: add only Cekirdekler.dll and system.threading.dll as references to your C# projects.
+Other files needs to exist in same folder with Cekirdekler.dll.

 This project is being enhanced using ZenHub: <a href="https://zenhub.com"><img src="https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png"></a>

 <h1>Features</h1>